apache/camel-website/content/blog/2022/02/camel315-whatsnew/index.md

 This release has **dropped** support for Java 8, and therefore Java 11 is required.

-Because this is first release where we upgrade from Java 8 to 11, then some effort was used to migrate various Maven plugins and settings to make this upgrade possible.
+Because this is first release where we upgrade from Java 8 to 11, then some effort has been made to migrate various Maven plugins and settings to make this upgrade possible.

 This release introduces a set of new features and noticeable improvements that we will cover in this blog post.